Quincy High School (Massachusetts)

 Quincy High School (QHS) is a public secondary school located on Coddington Street in Quincy, Massachusetts, United States.
 It doubles as one of two high schools in the city of Quincy and as the vocational center.
-Quincy's mascot is known as the 'Presidents' and their school colors are Blue & White.
+Quincy's mascot is known as the 'Presidents' and their school colors are blue and white.

 History

 Quincy High School was founded in 1854 about a half-mile down Hancock Street (marked by the current High School Avenue) and moved to the former Central Middle School in 1894.
 It moved to Coddington Street in 1924.
 North Quincy High School was established at a separate location in 1926.

 Construction of the new high school building was completed in 2010.

 Athletics

 Quincy is part of the Patriot League, and previously competed in the Atlantic Coast and Old Colony Leagues.

 As of 2018, Quincy High School has had consistent success recently in both boys' and girls' volleyball and basketball.
 The track teams at Quincy High have presented some of the top competing high school athletes in the state in recent years.

 Its rival is North Quincy High School, which faces Quincy in the annual Thanksgiving football game at Veterans Memorial Stadium.
-Despite the rivalry, Quincy High's track, crew, girls' hockey, swimming, rugby, sailing teams, and school band are joined with North Quincy's.
+Despite the rivalry, Quincy High's track, crew, girls' hockey, swimming, sailing teams, wrestling, and school band are joined with North Quincy's.